 Therefore it’s on the parents and educators to work together to find a solution for a child with uniquely large amounts of energy.

 What does this have to do with calming a hyperactive child?
 Potentially everything.
 Proprioceptive activities help to calm and focus children of all ages.
-However, there is no “one size fits all” activity that will work for every kid.
+However, there is no “one size fits all” activity that will work for all hyperactive kids.

 You’ll have to find the right proprioception activity for your child.
 Below is a list of a few different proprioceptive input activities that can help your child center and focus on their body, thereby experiencing a sense of calm.